sitelease/acappella/README.md

 Acappella is a private [composer](https://getcomposer.org/) repository server that syncs with [Gitea](https://docs.gitea.io/en-us/).
 You can think of it as a self hosted, headless, packagist with Gitea super powers.

 ### Why Acappella
 While there are several private composer repository projects already out there ([satis](https://github.com/composer/satis), [CompoLab](https://github.com/bricev/CompoLab), [gitlab-composer](https://github.com/wemakecustom/gitlab-composer)) none of them where exclusively for Gitea.
 Acappella is.
-It's that simple ;)

 ### How does it work?
 When you first setup Acappella it will connect to your Gitea server (using the API) and parse through all the repositories its given access to.
 It will then register any valid **\*** composer packages it finds and generate out a package.json file for composer to use.